-Effective February 13, 2023, the US Environmental Protection Agency (EPA) will take final action to amend its All Appropriate Inquiries (AAI) Rule to reference ASTM International’s published update E1527-21, “Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process.”
-This change indicates that, as of February 13, ASTM E1527-21 will satisfy the requirements for conducting all appropriate inquiries under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
+Effective February 13, 2023, the US Environmental Protection Agency (EPA) took final action to amend its All Appropriate Inquiries (AAI) Rule to reference ASTM International’s published update E1527-21, “Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment (Phase I ESA) Process.”
+This change indicates that, as of Feb.
+13, ASTM E1527-21 will satisfy the requirements for conducting all appropriate inquiries under CERCLA.

 Since the published update of ASTM E1527-21 in November 2021, Haley & Aldrich has cited and followed both the ASTM E1527-13 and the ASTM E1527-21 standards in the performance of our Phase I Environmental Site Assessment (ESA) work and the preparation of reports to meet the requirements of the ASTM standards and the AAI Rule.
-With the EPA’s adoption of the ASTM E1527-21 standard, we will perform our Phase I ESA work in conformance with the updated standard, which will help our clients qualify for certain protections from liability under CERCLA.
+With the EPA’s adoption of the ASTM E1527-21 standard, we will perform our Phase I ESA work in conformance with the updated standard to continue to help our clients qualify for certain protections from liability under CERCLA.

 Below, we provide information on the notable changes in the ASTM E1527-21 standard and their implications for Phase I ESA reports.

 The term has been updated to mean (1) the presence of hazardous substances or petroleum products in, on, or at the subject property due to a release into the environment; (2) the likely presence of hazardous substances or petroleum products in, on, or at the subject property due to a release or likely release into the environment; or (3) the presence of hazardous substances or petroleum products in, on, or at the subject property under conditions that pose a material threat of a future release into the environment.
 A de minimis condition is not a recognized environmental condition.